lcarlaw/meso/README.md

 ### Dependencies and config files
 You will need working `wget` and `wgrib2` binaries on your filesystem.
 Add these to the `WGRIB2` and `WGET` variables in the `config.py` file.

+Change the `PYTHON` variable to point to the particular anaconda `meso` environment on your filesystem.

 #### Installing the latest WGRIB2 binary
 The latest version of wgrib2 has an added flag called `new_grid_order` which is necessary if you want to use this repository to read older RUC data stored on the NCEI THREDDS servers.
 The basic information here is that some of the older RAP/RUC grib files store the UGRD and VGRD entries in separate "blocks", and wgrib2 needs these to be paired together, one VGRD after a UGRD entry.
 The steps to install (at least on my 2019 Macbook Pro running 10.15.3 Catalina) were straightforward, although I needed a separate `gcc` install than the pre-packaged XCode version on my machine which was installed via [`homebrew`](https://brew.sh/).
 This may be different on your machine.
 If not using `brew`, the usual cautions of installing binaries on your local machine apply.